Toileting, Nappy Changing and intimate care Policy

 1. Show the child where the toilet, step and paper is.

-4. Encourage health and safety asking the child to close the toilet lid, flush and then wash and dry their hands using soap, warm water and the disposable towels available.
+4. Encourage health and safety asking the child to close the toilet lid, flush and then wash and dry their hands using soap, water and the washable flannels available.
+Encourage the child to take this flannel and place it directly into the washing machine.

 7. Provide assistance for those requiring it in a private and discreet manner.

-9. Should an accident occur I will assist the child as necessary in a non judgemental way, changing their clothes using fresh items provided by their parents/carer.
+9. Should an accident occur, I will assist the child as necessary in a non-judgemental way, changing their clothes using fresh items provided by their parents/carer.

 10. Soiled items of clothing will be double bagged and sent home with the parent/carer.